AdityaIza/bangkit-bmaaup/README.md

 -**Title of the article**
 Overview of the artice (optional)

--Bring up the detail page when one of the items is clicked.
+Bring up the detail page when one of the items is clicked.
 You can apply a click handler to each RecyclerView item.

 -**Detail Page**
 Requirement:
 Display images and relevant information on the detail page.

--Relevant information includes the similarity of information displayed on the main page with the detail page.
+Relevant information includes the similarity of information displayed on the main page with the detail page.
 There is a title and image that matches the list

--There is a longer description sentence or other additional information Use ScrollView so that the content can still be seen when the application is rotated.
+There is a longer description sentence or other additional information Use ScrollView so that the content can still be seen when the application is rotated.

 -**About page**